RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/onesignal.md

 ---
 > 👍
 >
-> The OneSignal integration is available on the [Pro](https://www.revenuecat.com/pricing) plan.
+> The OneSignal integration is available to all users signed up after September '23, the legacy Grow and Pro plans, and Enterprise plans.
+If you're on a legacy Free or Starter plan and want to access this integration, migrate to our new pricing via your [billing settings](https://app.revenuecat.com/settings/billing).

 OneSignal can be a useful integration tool for understanding what stage a customer is in to react accordingly.
 RevenueCat can automatically update user tags in OneSignal with their latest subscription status.